prometheus/proposals/proposals/0076-scrape-memory-limiter.md

 ### Fairness Mechanisms

 The initial implementation of the memory limiter proposed above might inadvertently starve small, critical targets when a noisy neighbor introduces memory pressure.
 Future iterations could introduce scheduling algorithms to ensure fairness.
 Advanced approaches like [Deficit Round Robin (DRR)](https://en.wikipedia.org/wiki/Deficit_round_robin) can mathematically guarantee fairness across targets during memory pressure, isolating the disruption to high-cardinality targets.
-To implement fairness, the mechanism will need to predict the cost of a scrape.
+To implement fairness, the mechanism will need to predict the relative cost of a scrape so that it can throttle targets proportionally to the expected short-term memory usage they will incurr.
 This prediction should be based on the **total number of samples** from the target's previous scrape, *not* the number of *new series* added.
 New series are highly volatile (a target rotating a label will add many new series in one scrape, but zero in the next), making them a poor heuristic for proactive load shedding.
 Total samples accurately correlate with the short-lived parsing overhead the scrape loop will incur.

 ### Per-Job Controls